ZuxinChen/Module03_BasicGUI_DB_Interface/README.md

 + add login window in SplashScreen.java
 + add function to switch themes between red and green
 + add about window shows how to use and its shortcut
++ add function to shows database data in printAll under file
 ------------------------------
 # Operation method：